List of The Venture Bros. characters: The Pirate Captain

-The Pirate Captain (voiced by Christopher McCulloch): The leader of the "ghost pirates" in "Ghosts of the Sargasso".
+The Pirate Captain (voiced by Christopher McCulloch) is the leader of the "ghost pirates" in "Ghosts of the Sargasso".
 Following his initial encounter with the Venture family, he took up residence on the X-2 after facing challenges finding employment.
 When Jonas Jr. acquired the ship, he hired the captain, who has only been addressed as "The Captain" thus far.
 He lived with Jonas Jr. on Spider Skull Island, assuming roles such as butler, caretaker, and right-hand man.
 The Captain consistently refers to Jonas as "Chairman".
-Subsequently, after J.J.'s demise, he becomes an employee of Dr. Venture upon inheriting J.J.'s New York City business.
+Subsequently, after J.J.'s death, he becomes an employee of Dr. Venture upon inheriting J.J.'s New York City business.

 Bobbi St. Simone

-Bobbi St. Simone (voiced by Jane Lynch): Bobbi St. Simone is the proprietor of a sanctuary for cybernetic animals.
+Bobbi St. Simone (voiced by Jane Lynch) is the proprietor of a sanctuary for cybernetic animals.
 In the 1960s, she was an actress in a bikini movie who had an affair with Jonas Venture, who also bestowed upon her invisibility powers.
 Following the failure of her film, Jonas coerced her to work for the O.S.I. as a mole within The Guild of Calamitous Intent.
 She later assumed the identity of Madame Majeure after falling in love with and marrying Force Majeure.
 However, she fled with her daughter Debbie after Force Majeure was murdered by The Sovereign.
 Bobbi struck a deal with Dr. Venture to transfer her powers to her daughter, implying that this was in exchange for Debbie's eggs, making her Hank and Dean's biological grandmother.

 The Order of the Triad

 Dr. Byron Orpheus

-Dr. Byron Orpheus (voiced by Steven Rattazzi): A necromancer who rents a portion of the Venture Compound and is friendly with Dr. Venture.
+Dr. Byron Orpheus (voiced by Steven Rattazzi) is a necromancer who rents a portion of the Venture Compound and is friendly with Dr. Venture.
 Along with Brock, he is one of the few associates of Dr. Venture who displays competence and morals, although his pomposity tends to detract from his abilities.
 His speech is filled with overly dramatic phrases, delivered in a theatrically grandiose voice with emphasis on mundane topics, usually accompanied by ominous trumpet-laden music.
 After witnessing Dr. Venture's various enemies, he develops a fervent desire for a nemesis of his own and is later given the opportunity when the Guild approves his request for one in the season 2 episode "Fallen Arches", holding a series of interviews for the position.
 He is fiercely protective of Hank and Dean Venture, after being responsible for their "death" at the end of Season 1, only to find out the truth about the boys in Season 2.
 He is the father of Triana Orpheus, who lived with him on the Venture Compound until she moved in with Orpheus's ex-wife after breaking up with Dean Venture.
-By season 7, it appears that he and the Order of the Triad move to New York City in order to be closer to The Ventures.
+By season 7, Orpheus and the Order of the Triad move to New York City in order to be closer to the Ventures.